adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 20/5/20

+* Came across these design ideas from [Polytopal](https://linguafranca.polytopal.ai/) realted to AI to make better AI systems for the end consumer.

 ## 19/5/20

 * Used BibTex for the first time to put in references!